soyrayo/soyrayo_ver_1/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: About Me
-subtitle: Each post also has a subtitle
+#subtitle: Each post also has a subtitle
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 ---

-You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+I am a senior at UC Irvine, majoring in Data Science with a minor in Management, interested in data analytics and the journey to achieve insights.
+Working with unstructured data and machine learning models to generate insights for data-driven decisions excites me, and I particularly enjoy applying skills learned from internships, research, and the classroom to a real-life scenario with determined teams of people.
+Feel free to get to know more about me and my work at my personal website: chirayyi.github.io.
+If you have an opportunity or simply wish to chat, don't hesitate to email me at chirayy@uci.edu.

 **Here is some bold text**